U.S.–China Relations Under Presidents Biden and Xi: What to ExpectVIEW EVENT DETAILS

 Asia Society at Home

-Following the U.S. presidential election with Joe Biden expected to take office in January 2021, what is the path forward for the U.S.–China relationship on the international stage?
+Under the newly inaugurated President Joe Biden, what is the path forward for the U.S.–China relationship on the international stage?
 Will Washington continue with the confrontational policies of the past few years?
 Will Beijing's approach change and will it respond differently to Washington's policies?
 And what do these changing policies mean for the citizens of each country?
 Join Asia Society for a discussion on what the next decade of U.S.–China relations may look like.

 About the Speaker